Alarmingly, one in seven Christians face persecution and discrimination globally.

 This puts Christians and other religious minorities at greater risk of attack.
 We need to act.

-Hear how to at the Open Doors 2022 FoRB Ministerial event.
+Hear how, at the Open Doors 2022 FoRB Ministerial event.

 Persecutors target Christian women to destabilise whole Christian communities.
 Christian women and girls experience persecution that is hidden, violent and complex.
 The tactics used exploit the compounded vulnerability of both faith and gender to cause the greatest damage.